Helpline 1800 18 7263

 The GP consulted with the nephrologists and ran some tests.
 He explained to Ramon’s father that his Depression was a treatable medical condition, and explained the treatment he was going to prescribe.

 Encourage your friend or family member to get professional help and effective treatment as early as possible.
-Offer to support them by accompanying them to a doctor’s appointment, but take care not to take over completely – everyone needs to make their own decisions as much as possible.
+Offer to support them by accompanying them to a doctor’s appointment, but let them guide the process – everyone needs to make their own decisions as much as possible.

 It may take some time to get a diagnosis.
 Try to help the person not to give up.